The Strategic Importance of the Roman Legion’s Cohort System

 Resilience and Mutual Support

 If a cohort was shattered or took heavy losses, adjacent cohorts could close the gap, and the second or third line could be fed in to replace them.
-In the manipular system, the triarii were the only real reserve, and once committed, the formation was essentially all-in.
-The cohort system allowed for a more nuanced battle management: rotating tired cohorts to the rear, bringing up fresh cohorts to counterattack, and protecting flanks with detached units.
-This resilience was demonstrated at the Battle of Cannae (216 BCE) where the earlier manipular legion suffered total encirclement, but by the Imperial period, Roman commanders had learned to use cohorts to maintain depth and avoid such envelopments.
+The cohort system allowed for a nuanced battle management: rotating tired cohorts to the rear, bringing up fresh cohorts to counterattack, and protecting flanks with detached units.
+At the Battle of the Metaurus (207 BCE), Roman cohorts demonstrated this resilience by holding a river line against Hasdrubal’s Carthaginians while a detached cohort outflanked the enemy.
+By the Imperial period, Roman commanders had learned to use cohorts to maintain depth and avoid the envelopments that had destroyed earlier armies.

 The Cohort System in Campaigns and Sieges